Skip to content

 This helps keep the files safe and the feedback process much more visual.
 Communication is simpler, as you can comment on portions of the timeline and point to what elements must be changed.
 When it's time to make the edits, you can hit play, move through the feedback, and make adjustments in your video editing app as you go.

-You can try it out with four files with your Dropbox free plan, but if you want to add it to your permanent toolkit, you'll have to subscribe to one of the paid plans.
-It used to be an add-on on top of the regular subscription, but the new pricing page is showing it tied to the core plans.
+You can try it out with four files with your Dropbox free plan, but if you want to add it to your permanent toolkit, you'll have to upgrade to a paid plan and buy the $12/user/month Dropbox Replay add-on.

 Google doesn't have anything close to this.
 If you're regularly handling video, audio, and images and having a hard time collaborating, Dropbox and its Replay tool are the better choice.